 I have a BA and MA in art history, an MBA in international finance and an MFA in Writing from the Vermont College of Fine Arts.
-Currently, I teach English in Italy.
+Currently, I teach English language courses and Creative Writing in Italy.

 Please refer to the publications page here for a complete list of my work.